runn-vermel/runnbot/README.md

   A boolean that represents whether you want to include px-vis components only (components that start with px-vis).

 * **--initialRunn** (*Boolean*) Default: false
   A boolean indicating whether this is the first time the script is run.
-If turned on, this will clone all the repos under the specified team/org (default "Px"/"Predixdev"), in the specified localPath (default "repos"), and run the supplied script on all the repos.
+If turned on, this will clone all the repos under the specified team/org (default "Px"/"Predixdev"), in the specified localPath (default "repos").
+Should be run on its own.
   Example:
   ```
   --initialRunn="true"